 Figure W11A: Wiarton's original train station from a distance (about 1905).

 Wiarton's first train station was a modest building consisting of a freight area and a waiting room (Figure W11A).
 It stood behind the Arlington Hotel.
 Although this location served the Town's new hotels well, the Grand Trunk was finally convinced to finance a new and proper station in 1904.
 This small, but exquisite example of Queen Anne architecture was constructed on the northeast corner of George and Claude Streets.
-Figure W11B shows the station not long after it was built.
+Figure W11B shows the station not long after it was built along with similar vantages from 2004 and 2023.
+Note that the current paint scheme matches quite closely to the original look.

 In its prime, the station received was the starting point for six trains daily.
 They would leave Wiarton and stop at Clavering and Hepworth before ending up in Parkhead.
 The train was then turned around and would stop at the same stations with the terminus in Wiarton.
 This continued even after the Grand Trunk Railway company was absorbed into the new Canadian National Railway in 1923.
 Indeed, with passenger and freight service arriving in Wiarton both by ship and by train, Wiarton was the primary transportation hub of the Bruce Peninsula.